1. Schedule an appointment with an eLearn expert

 8. New!
 Add your Outlook profile picture and contact information

-Adding a profile picture to your Outlook account is a great way to foster student-faculty communication.
+Adding a profile picture to your Office 365 account is a great way to foster student-faculty communication.
 Your profile picture will appear as a thumbnail next to each sent and received email.

 9. Have Your Students Schedule an Appointment through the Outlook Calendar